Timception/Drift/README.md

 - You will have to update one half at a time, so do not insert the 3.5mm audio jack.

-- Starting with the left side, set the switch to Master (MSTR) then plug the USB-C into your computer.
+- Starting with the left half, set the switch to Master (MSTR) then plug the USB-C into your computer.

   - You can hold the MO(1) key then hit the RESET button on the top left of the keyboard to enter bootloader mode.